Kanboard Documentation

 Cronjob Configuration

-• Send overdue task notifications
+• Sending overdue task notifications

-Configuration on Unix and Linux platforms
+Configuration on Unix and Linux Platforms

 Edit the crontab of your web server user: